SensibleWood/TransformerCI/README.md

 * Create an S3 bucket called "transformerdemo"

-Then cd into the repository and execute:
+Then cd into the TransformerCI repository and execute:

 ```
 ./run-demo.sh